Frequently Asked Questions (FAQ)

 Q: How will I receive my Certificate of Completion?

-At the time of registration, you can choose to have your Certificate of Completion emailed, mailed, or faxed to you and/or your attorney.
-Certificates Of Completion are typically sent (via methods selected) on the same day, or next day, depending on the time of completion.
+At the time of registration, you can choose to have your Certificate of Completion emailed, mailed, or faxed to you and/or your attorney/bankruptcy preparer.

 Q: Who else can receive my certificate?

-You will have the option of having a copy of your certificate emailed or mailed to your attorney.
+You will have the option of having a copy of your certificate emailed or faxed to your attorney or bankruptcy preparer.

 Q: Can I get my certificate on the same day I complete the course?

 When you register for the course, you will need to select the “email the certificate to me” option as how you want the certificate sent to you.
-We are very popular with debtors and attorneys because we can get your certificate to you on the same day!
-If you do have a same day request, we ask that you or your attorney email us at firstname.lastname@example.org as soon as possible.
+If you do have a same day request, we ask that you or your attorney email us at email@example.com as soon as possible.

 Q: What if I want an additional copy of my certificate at a later time?